chintans1/mint-lunchmoney/readme.md

 * Ability to specify a category mapping between Mint <> LunchMoney
   * Ability to tag all transactions under a category and mark category as income or excluding from budget/totals is beneficial here
+  * You can also establish your category groupings at this point
 * Ability to specify a mapping between Mint <> LunchMoney for accounts
   * Try to calculate the most accurate balance for each account dependent on transactions
 * Keep account history from Mint for 'active' accounts.
 You can't push transactions to a Plaid-managed account, but you can create a manually managed account and then merge it.
 This is the approach that is taken.